GlobalCitizenshipFoundation/global-gateway/docs.md

     *   Dynamic error pages (`src/app/(public)/error-pages/[code]/page.tsx`) have been created to handle specific HTTP status codes (401, 403, 404, 500) with tailored messages, icons, and actionable buttons, ensuring a consistent and helpful user experience during errors.
 *   **Authentication Service (`src/services/auth-service.ts`):**
     *   A utility service `authService` has been created to abstract common Supabase authentication operations like `signOut`, `getUser`, and `getSession`.
 This promotes reusability and keeps component logic clean.
+*   **Header (`src/components/layout/Header.tsx`):**
+    *   The universal header now displays the app title with `text-foreground` for better visual balance and includes user authentication status with a dropdown menu for logged-in users.
+*   **Sign-in/Sign-up Forms (`src/features/auth/components/SignInForm.tsx`, `src/features/auth/components/SignUpForm.tsx`):**
+    *   Forms have been refined with consistent M3 typography and spacing, ensuring `FormItem` elements have `space-y-2` and `FormMessage` uses `text-body-small`.

 **Next Steps:**
-With Vertical 0 now fully styled according to Material Design 3, the application has a robust authentication system, role-based routing, a consistent M3-compliant design foundation, a public homepage, and comprehensive error handling.
-The next step, following the `VIS.md` MVP build order, will be to implement **Vertical 1.1: Basic Pathway Template Management (CRUD & Listing)**, which involves defining the database schema for pathway templates and phases, and then building the UI and backend services required for their creation and management.
+The Admin Dashboard is now implemented, providing a solid M3-compliant overview for administrators.
+The next step will be to implement the **Workbench Dashboard** and **Portal Dashboard**, tailoring their content and quick actions to the specific needs of those user roles, while maintaining the established M3 design principles.